SeakyLuo/SMPlayer/README.md

 Go to Settings and set the Root Folder of your music files.

 # TO DO
+Sort albums.

+Scrolling lyrics.

+Search result count.
+Albums count.
+Music library count.

+Batch delete.

 Move music from folder to folder.

-Sort albums.

 Improve column spacing of AlbumPage.

 Improve editing album art by selecting a song in a dropdown with searching.

-Export data.
-Load from backup.

 Page shows no music hint.